Phoenix paludosa

 Phoenix paludosa (paludosa, Latin, swampy), also called the mangrove date palm, is a species of flowering plant in the palm family, indigenous to coastal regions of India, Bangladesh, Myanmar, Thailand, Cambodia, Sumatra, Vietnam and peninsular Malaysia.
 They are also known as sea dates.
-The trees grow in clusters, to 5 m high, usually forming dense thickets.
-The leaves are 2 to 3 m long and recurved.
+The trees grow in clusters, to high, usually forming dense thickets.
+The leaves are long and recurved.
 Similar to Nypa leaves, but smaller and placed towards the plant's top.